What is Meditation

 Technique

-Now let's shift our attention to the medium in which this flowing, pixelated energy occurs.
-What does the stage look like?
-What is the nature of the dimensionality of this inner world—so familiar that we overlook it?
+After exploring the previous chaters , it’s time to 'look' around—not at the movement of energy itself, but into the very medium in which this pixelated flow unfolds.
+What is the stage on which these sensations arise?
+What is the nature of the dimensionality of this inner world—so fundamental that we often overlook it?

-I will explore its unique spatial characteristics based on insights from a YouTube video, where former army pilot Tony Woody recounts his profound and authentic near-death experience during a plane crash:
+To point out that I am not alone with these fudamental strange findings hidden within, I will examplfy its unique spatial characteristics based on insights from a YouTube video, where former army pilot Tony Woody recounts his profound and authentic near-death experience during a plane crash:

 Although I have commented this video elsewhere on this site, I would like to specifically address his description of an exploding Pepsi can in front of him in this context.
 The description begins at the 5:00-minute mark.
 Below is a transcription: